 - Low vapor phase pressure drop.

 - Proper operation through their turndown range.

 - Mixing capability for redistribution to the next bed.

 - Minimum liquid resistance time.

 The Different Types of Liquid Distributors

 - Gravity distributors: These are capable of handling large liquid flow rates and have a high turndown ratio.
 Although efficient, they are sensitive to internal liquid hydraulics and contain a limited amount of drip points.
-They can be further divided into orifice and trough type distributors.
+They can be further divided into orifice plate distributors and trough type distributors.